portsicle/.github/profile/README.md

 ### 1. **Portsicle Server**

-A free and open-source Ngrok alternative to expose local servers online,

-- Minimal setup & high performance.
+A free and open-source tool to expose local servers online with **Minimal setup & high performance**.
-- Supports Hot Module Replacement.

 ### 2. **Portsicle Client**